vidyar/docs-1/sources/config.rst

           - exampletwo@org.com

-You can also specify when you want to get notified using change|always|never.
+You can also specify when you want to get notified by setting the values for on_success and on_failure keys to change|always|never.
 Change means you want to be notified only when the build status changes on the given branch.
 Always and never mean you want to be notified always or never respectively.

 .. code-block:: bash